Zimbra/zm-load-testing/tests/generic/README.md

 These tests provide generic Zimbra supported protocol performance testing.

 All these tests depend on the Zimbra JMeter Library zjmeter.jar and assume no SSL usage.
+See [README.md](../../src/README.md) for details on generating the jar.

 The following protocols currently have a basic level of support: